 In the midst of her devastation over a break-up, Sarah realizes something isn’t right with her twin.
 Annie has been withdrawing from the family for some time, but her behavior seems to be escalating.
 She chops off her hair, gains weight, and gives up the beauty pageants she once lived for.
 Though shy and socially anxious Sarah has always been jealous of the way her parents favor Annie, she begins to worry about her sister.
 Sarah pushes toward her sister, and finds that in return, Annie reluctantly opens up to her.

 The writing style was the first thing that captured me in this story.
-The voice is … Continue reading
+The … Continue reading

 Where the Stars Still Shine

 Callie spent most of her childhood believing her father is after her.
 She’s never been to school, never had any real friends.
 Anytime there’s a whiff of suspicion, her mother whisks them away to a new town, new trashy job, new sleazy boyfriend.

 Then the truth comes in the form of an arrest warrant for her mom.
 In a blink, Callie finds herself living with her estranged dad, his new wife and their two small children, right smack in the middle of a large, loud, loving Greek family.
 For the first time, someone cares whether … Continue reading

 S. R. Savell

 Published April 15, 2014

 Seventeen year-old Michelle Pearce is barely scraping by.
 Her grades plummet.
 The bullying she endures at school only escalates.
 Even the perky high school counselor seems a bit over her head with Michelle and the fury penned inside her.

 Enter Nate.
 He’s just about the last thing Michelle wants hanging around the gas station she works.
 Impossibly tall and somber, Nate is just too nice to dislike.
 She tries.
 Fails.